A Capella Singing Group Workshop Series

 Yale Center for British Art Guided Tours for K-12 School Groups

-School and community groups can explore the center’s collections, architecture, and special exhibitions on an interactive docent-led tour.
-These free tours encourage close looking, critical thinking, and creative evaluation.
-Upon request, tours can be customized to connect content from the collections to a class curriculum.
-Classroom and homeschool teachers are also welcome to bring their students and lead self-guided visits.
-The center’s educational programming is designed to support visual literacy instruction and complement curriculum goals and standards.
-Bringing art into the learning process builds students’ inquiry, observation, description, and critical-looking skills.
+School and community groups can explore the YCBA’s collections, architecture, and special exhibitions on an educator led tour.
+These free tours encourage close looking, critical thinking, and object-based inquiry.
+Upon request, tours can be customized to connect the collections to class curriculum goals and standards.
+Upon request, we can include an art making or interactive component.
+Classroom and homeschool teachers are also welcomed to bring their students and lead self-guided visits.
+The YCBA’s educational programming is designed to bring art into the learning process building students’ inquiry, observation, description, and critical-looking skills.

 Yale Center for British Art Summer Teacher Institute